aporeto-inc/gaia/doc/README.md

-# Aporeto API Concepts and Usage
+# Aporeto API concepts and usage

-Aporeto provides a ReST API to allow programmatic manipulation of all parts of the system.
+Aporeto provides a REST API to allow programmatic manipulation of all parts of the system.
-Everything the web client or apoctl do is done through the ReST API.
+Everything the web client or apoctl do is done through the REST API.

-The Aporeto API accepts and returns [JSON](http://www.json.org) or [MessagePack](http://www.json.org) encoded object.
+The Aporeto API accepts and returns [JSON](http://www.json.org) or [MessagePack](http://www.json.org) encoded objects.
 This is controlled by the the `Accept` and `Content-Type` HTTP headers.

-Most of the resources require to be authenticated and authorized:
+Most of the resources require authentication and authorization:

 - For a request to be authenticated, it must provide the `Authorization` HTTP header.
 - For a request to be authorized, a policy must be in place to grant you access.